iterative/dvc.org/public/static/docs/command-reference/diff.md

 ## Description

-Output files and directories added, modified, deleted in a Git commit `b_rev` as compared to another Git commit `a_rev`.
-Both `a_rev` and `b_rev` accept any [Git revision]("https://git-scm.com/docs/gitrevisions") - branch or tag name, Git commit hash, etc.
+Prints files and directories added, modified, deleted in a Git commit `b_rev` as compared to another Git commit `a_rev`.
+Both `a_rev` and `b_rev` accept any [Git revision](https://git-scm.com/docs/gitrevisions) - branch or tag name, Git commit hash, etc.

 It defaults to comparing the current workspace and the last commit (`HEAD`), if arguments `a_rev` and `b_rev` are not specified.

-Options `--show-hash` and `--show-json` can be used to modify format and details of the output produced.
-See the details and example below.
+Options `--show-json` and `--show-hash` can be used to modify format and details of the output produced.
+See the [Options](#options) and (Examples)(#examples) sections below for more details.

 `dvc diff` does not have an effect when the repository is not tracked by Git, for example when `dvc init` was used with the `--no-scm` option.